shahzadnaeem/idiomatic-rust-tut/README.md

 ## Directory Structure

+UPDATE: Not idiomatic Rust! 😄

+Not a good way to proceed.
+Have a better understanding of modules now, so will not use this.

+### What I Tried

 I kind of like the structure I've got here.
 Seems a little more 'obvious' after using other languages.
 You may not like it.
 NOTE: Test files have to be sub-modules to allow testing of module private functions using Rust's access rules.
       Previously, a separate tests directory was used but this prevents private module access.